MortezaShoeibi/MortezaShoeibi.github.io/README.md

 # Updates

-I'm trying to update this project every once in a while I know it's so simple right now, but I'm going to do somethings on it soon
+I'm trying to update this project every once in a while I know it's so simple right now, but I'm going to do somethings on it soon.

+# How to donate?

+click on the donate button in the page.